Impact Training

 However good a story is, however well you think it supports the point, if you cannot tell it with sincerity, it will not achieve its purpose.

-You can take your public speaking to the highest level and learn how to tell stories.
+So why not take your public speaking to the highest level and learn how to tell stories.
 I did.

-6. Use stories sparingly
+6. Caution: Use stories sparingly

-Can you imagine what your meal would be like if at dinner, the chef sprinkled ice cream toppings over everything?
+But can you imagine what your meal would be like if at dinner, the chef sprinkled ice cream toppings over everything?

 Well telling a story to illustrate every point will have the same effect on your audience.